JJ/hoborg/text/text.md

 Think about a teakettle.
 You got it?
 That's it, thicker on the bottom and not so much on top.
 Yes, Count, we all know you served tea to royalty in your castle in Central Europe.
-Allright, south by southwest Europe.
+Alright, south by southwest Europe.
 Whatever.
 You picture that, right?
 That would be a milk pail for you, Gummy.
 Please stop smiling or I'll never ever say your name aloud again.
 You all got the milk pail?
 Well, now put it on top of the